conda/conda/docs/source/building/meta-yaml.rst

 Pin downstream
 ~~~~~~~~~~~~~~

-It is often of use to require a particular runtime library to be present at
+It is often useful to require a particular runtime library to be present at
 runtime when a particular library or package is used at build time.
 For example,
 if you use a C++ compiler to build a package with dynamic linkage, then it is
 likely that you also need to include the C++ runtime package corresponding to
 that compiler as a runtime requirement.
 Generally, these imposed pinnings should
-be added to the tool (compiler) or library (jpeg, bzip2, etc.) used at build
+be added to the tool (compiler) or library (jpeg, bzip2, and so on) used at build
 time, rather than to the package using those tools or libraries.

 .. code-block:: yaml